-- Does the agency have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment? ⊠ Yes □ No
+- Does the written policy outline the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment? ⊠ Yes □ No

 - Has the agency employed or designated an agency-wide PREA Coordinator? ⊠ Yes □ No - Is the PREA Coordinator position in the upper-level of the agency hierarchy? ⊠ Yes □ No - Does the PREA Coordinator have sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities?
 Xes No